Alonso-Rodrigues/Heavenly-Path-JS/README.md

 <h1>
-    💡ExpasionGame
+    ExpasionGame 💡
 </h1>
 <h2>
-    📩 Game with a dynamic scoring system and three difficulty levels.
+    Game with a dynamic scoring system and three difficulty levels 📩
 </h2>

 ## 🚨About: